Whether it’s charity and private client work or construction and real estate, trainees at this firm are always Cooke-ing up something good…

 Trainee Life

-How to get a Russel-Cooke training contract
+How to get a Russell-Cooke training contract

 The application stage

-The application stage could be the hardest part of getting a Russell Cooke interview.
+The application stage could be the hardest part of getting a Russell-Cooke interview.
 “Candidates have to find a way to stand out when we are sifting hundreds of applications down to just 60 or so for a first interview,” explains Jemma Pollock, Training Principal.
 The firm includes some narrative questions to give candidates the chance to give an insight into their personality and previous experience.
 Pollock’s best advice would be to “include something interesting which shows us who you are as a person and why you would be a good fit for our firm in particular.
-It doesn’t mater if you don’t think it’s relevant to the law – a long-term hobby or sporting talent can show commitment, hard work and time management as much as legal work experience does.”
+It doesn’t matter if you don’t think it’s relevant to the law – a long-term hobby or sporting talent can show commitment, hard work and time management as much as legal work experience does.”

 Candidates are then invited to a remote first interview with a Senior Associate and if successful from that round, will go on to either one of the firm’s vacation scheme weeks or a training contract assessment day.
 There are 16 places on the vacation scheme (8 per week) and 12 places on the training contract days (6 per day).